Current and Recently Completed Projects

 The CCE coordinates voter registration tables in collaboration with various local community organizations addressing civic engagement and voter empowerment.
 These registration efforts take place during every summer orientation session, and during election season, twice a week through the voter registration deadline in October.

 Expressions of Democracy/Democracy in Performance

 U.S. democracy comes to life on campus as student and professional actors, dancers and musicians create a series of performances that highlight pivotal moments in our nation’s history.
 A variety of events explore immigration, workers’ issues, the Great Depression, the struggle for the abolition of slavery and voting and civil rights, and the concerns and treatment of veterans.
-Local Middle and high school classes studying American history and social issues attend these presentations, held both in 2008 and2012 prior to the Presidential debates that were hosted on campus.
+Local Middle and high school classes studying American history and social issues attended these presentations, held both in 2008 and 2012 prior to the Presidential debates that were hosted on campus.

 On-Campus Educational Events

 - Day of Dialogue - a one-day Hofstra student conference which explores current social and political issues through debate and dialogue, held every Fall semester;

 - International Day of Nonviolent Social Change - on or around Gandhi’s birthday, October 2, this event examines the long traditions of non-violence and links them to local efforts to resolving conflict through dialogue and other peaceful means.

 - Civil Rights Day – Held on or around February 1, the anniversary of the Woolworth’s lunch counter student sit-in in 1960, this all-day event examines some of the major civil rights issues of today that continue to challenge activists, and policymakers, with a particular focus on contemporary movements working around an array of civilrights issues in the hopes of getting students involved in local campaigns.